Bishal-Pahari/Digital-Clock/README.md

 ## What is the use of this Repo

-This Project is a Simple Calender made using Create-React-App.
+This Project is a Note taking app similar to Google Keep made using Create-React-App.

 ## Prerequisites